By Aly W. | First published July 14, 2019 | Last modified September 18, 2022

 Anti-androgens such as flutamide, bicalutamide and cyproterone acetate are also used in patients with prostate cancer and sometimes in male-to-female transgender individuals; these anti-androgens bind to the androgen receptor and do not tend to markedly alter serum testosterone concentrations.

 Male-to-Female Transsexual Subjects. […] Several agents are available to inhibit androgen action.
 In Europe, the most widely used drug is cyproterone acetate (50–100 mg/day), a progestational compound with antiandrogenic properties.
 If not available, medroxyprogesterone acetate (5–10 mg/day), probably somewhat less effective, is an alternative.
-Nonsteroidal antiandrogens, such as flutamide ([500–750] mg/day) and nilutamide (150 mg/day), are also used, but they increase gonadotropin output with a rise of testosterone and estradiol; the rise of estradiol is a desirable effect in this context.
+Nonsteroidal antiandrogens, such as flutamide (50–75 mg/day) and nilutamide (150 mg/day), are also used, but they increase gonadotropin output with a rise of testosterone and estradiol; the rise of estradiol is a desirable effect in this context.
 Spironolactone, a diuretic with antiandrogenic properties, widely used in the USA, has androgen receptor-blocking properties and also decreases testosterone production.
+Also luteinizing hormone-releasing hormone (LHRH) agonists, blocking LHRH receptors on the pituitary and decreasing LH production and therewith testosterone production, can be used as monthly injections.

 Wierckx, K., Gooren, L., & T’Sjoen, G. (2014).
 Clinical review: breast development in trans women receiving cross-sex hormones.
 The Journal of Sexual Medicine, 11(5), 1240–1247.
 [DOI:10.1111/jsm.12487]:

-As there is no FDA approval of cyproterone acetate, many centers in the United States use spironolactone, a diuretic with mainly anti-androgen but also a weak estrogenic and progestational activity .
+As there is no [Food and Drug Administration (FDA)] approval of cyproterone acetate, many centers in the United States use spironolactone, a diuretic with mainly anti-androgen but also a weak estrogenic and progestational activity .
 Other agents with anti-androgenic properties used are nonsteroidal androgen receptor blockers, such as flutamide and bicalutamide or 5-alpha reductase inhibitors such as finasteride and dutasteride.
+Several centers use gonadotropin-releasing hormone (GnRH) analogs to suppress androgen production [12,13], but the use of GnRH analogs is limited mainly because of its high costs .

-Deutsch, M. B. (Ed.).
-(2016).
-Guidelines for the Primary and Gender-Affirming Care of Transgender and Gender Nonbinary People, 2nd Edition.
-UCSF Center of Excellence for Transgender Health, Department of Family & Community Medicine, University of California, San Francisco.
+Deutsch, M. B. (2016).
+Overview of feminizing hormone therapy.
+In Deutsch, M. B. (Ed.).
+Guidelines for the Primary and Gender-Affirming Care of Transgender and Gender Nonbinary People, 2nd Edition (pp. 26–48).
+San Francisco: University of California, San Francisco/UCSF Transgender Care.
 [URL] [PDF]:

 In many countries, cyproterone acetate, a synthetic progestagen with strong anti-androgen activity is commonly used.
 Cyproterone has been associated with uncommon episodes of fulminant hepatitis.
 Bicalutamide, a direct anti-androgen used for the treatment of prostate cancer, also has a small but not fully quantified risk of liver function abnormalities (including several cases of fulminant hepatitis); while such risks are acceptable when considering the benefits of bicalutamide in the management of prostate cancer, such risks are less justified in the context of gender affirming treatment.
 No evidence at present exists to inform such an analysis.